Mike Mimbs

-Michael Randall Mimbs (born February 13, 1969), is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies, from 1995 to 1997.
+Michael Randall Mimbs (born February 13, 1969) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies, from 1995 to 1997.
 He threw and batted left-handed.
 During his playing days, Mimbs stood 6 ft 2 in tall, weighing 182 lb.

 Mimbs attended Mercer University, where he played college baseball for the Bears, under head coach Barry Myers.

+Mimbs' identical twin brother, Mark, was also a professional baseball pitcher.
+Both twins were drafted by the Los Angeles Dodgers in 1990.
+The twins were teammates at Windsor Academy, Mercer and in the lower levels of the Dodgers farm system.